-There is a common belief that is prevalent among economists, in particular free-market economists, that, by itself, capitalism and global free trade will provide a better standard of living for all people in the world because of what they call the trickle-down effect, whereby the wealth that is created by capitalism will trickle down like water to those who are at the bottom of the economic pyramid of prosperity and poverty.
-Although this simple theory sounds plausible, it is wrong.
+A common belief that is prevalent among economists, in particular free-market economists, is that, by itself, capitalism and global free trade will provide a better standard of living for all people in the world because of what they call the trickle-down effect, whereby the wealth that is created by capitalism will trickle down like water to those who are at the bottom of the economic pyramid of prosperity and poverty.
+Although this simple belief sounds plausible, it is wrong.

 The truth is that, generally speaking, those who have money cling to it as tightly as they can and seek to obtain as much of it as possible, regardless of how much they already have.
 Most people only give it to others who can satisfy their narrow and frequently artificial desires.
 Furthermore, many people want to pay as little as possible for the things and services they purchase with their money, so that those who work to produce the things and provide the services they consume are not always paid a decent wage for their work.